I spent the entire first day of the 2012 Wise Traditions Conference camped out in the room where Julia Ross was speaking.

 Today, however, I want to specifically address Julia’s discussion about coffee.

-Why Coffee First Thing in the Morning is a Really Bad Idea
+Why The Worst Time to Drink Coffee is First Thing in the Morning

 Skipping breakfast is a big no-no and not just because it increases your chances of overeating especially starches and sugars later in the day.

 Skipping your morning meal does a number on your body’s ability to produce the neurotransmitter serotonin which is derived from the amino acid tryptophan.
 Tryptophan, like all the amino acids, is contained in protein.
 Meat is the best source of tryptophan but only from animals roaming on pasture (corn contains almost NO tryptophan so don’t eat beef from corn fed cattle or eggs from primarily corn/soy fed chickens).

 Protein (food) —–> Tryptophan (amino acid) —–> Serotonin (neurotransmitter) —–> Melatonin (hormone for restful sleep)

 Serotonin is what helps you feel happy, calm, and self confident even in the face of stress.
 Moreover, ample serotonin is important for a restful night’s sleep as the body converts serotonin into melatonin at dusk.
 Inadequate melatonin results in insomnia problems.